skstu/xsmade/3rdparty/curl/tests/FILEFORMAT.md

 this is an HTTP test, then the connection is closed by the server after this response is sent.
 If not, the connection is kept persistent.

-If the data contains `swsbounce` anywhere within the start and end tag, the HTTP server detects if this is a second request using the same test and part number and then increases the part number with one.
+If the data contains `swsbounce` anywhere within the start and end tag, then the HTTP server overrides the part number response returned for a subsequent request made by the same test to `previous part number + 1`.
+For example, if a test makes a request which causes the server to return `<data>` that contains keyword `swsbounce` then for the next response it ignores the requested part number and instead returns `<data1>`.
+And if `<data1>` contains keyword `swsbounce` then the next response is `<data2>` and so on.
 This is useful for auth tests and similar.

 `sendzero=yes` means that the (FTP) server "sends" the data even if the size is zero bytes.
 Used to verify curl's behavior on zero bytes transfers.

-`base64=yes` means that the data provided in the test-file is a chunk of data encoded with base64.
-It is the only way a test case can contain binary data.
-(This attribute can in fact be used on any section, but it does not make much sense for other sections than "data").

 `hex=yes` means that the data is a sequence of hex pairs.
 It gets decoded and used as "raw" data.